As we get ready for cooler temperatures and earlier evenings, we tend to transition our wardrobes, but what about our window treatments?

 Since there are so many wonderful window treatment options available, it can be a little overwhelming to know exactly where to get started.

 Working with a Gotcha Covered Design Team Expert is the best way to take the first step.
 Their expertise will help get you started on the right path to finding the perfect window treatments to fit your needs, style, and budget.
-They can also show you some of the exciting new options for motorization and connected home systems.
+They can also show you some of the exciting new options for motorization and smart home systems.

 Call us at (888) 650-6187 or schedule a free design consultation today!
 We are now offering virtual and in-home consultations.